Code-Institute-Submissions/MS1-Catsitting/README.md

         - I want a call for action so that I can generate leads.
         - I want to feature a logo and a tagline so that I can raise my business brand awareness.
         - I want to feature my profile so that I can raise my business credentials.
-        - I want to encourage users to contact us so that we can answer queries promptly and arrange meet-ups.
+        - I want to encourage users to contact me so that I can answer queries promptly and arrange meet-ups.
         - I want to provide links to our social media accounts so that I can grow my online community.

 - ## **Structure**